helidon-io/helidon-examples/examples/imperative/data-jdbc/README.md

 # Helidon Data JDBC Imperative Examples

-These examples show how to execute SQL directly with Helidon Data `JdbcClient`.
-Application code creates statements, binds parameters, selects row mappers, and invokes terminal operations.
+These examples demonstrate Java SE imperative applications that use Helidon Data JDBC and Helidon WebServer to access MySQL, Oracle Database, and PostgreSQL.
+Application code works directly with `JdbcClient` to create statements, bind parameters, map result rows, and execute database operations.

 Each directory contains the same Pokémon application for a different database.
 To define data access as repository interfaces, see the [declarative JDBC examples](../../declarative/data-jdbc).